caching/ssl issues ??

 - Is this always happening from the same network/IP address?
 A quick scan of recent requests suggests that it's from the same IP address.
 It's possible that something weird is happening with a network proxy that's tripping a rule on the Commons server.

 - I've spent a bunch of time combing the ModSecurity logs and other Apache error logs to find some correlation, but I can't pinpoint any specific security rule that's being triggered.

 - One thing that jumps out at me is the Upgrade-Insecure-Requests header.
 Does Scott have any browser settings or extensions meant to force HTTPS when available? (like HTTPS Everywhere) If so, does disabling make this problem go away?

 If we can't figure this out from the semi-random questions above, I'll escalate to GC IT to see if they can help.

-#8 Updated by Scott Dexter about 3 years ago
+#8 Updated by Scott Dexter over 6 years ago

 Nope--the gremlin seems to have moved on.
 The theory that "It's possible that something weird is happening with a network proxy that's tripping a rule on the Commons server," isn't a bad one; I haven't been able to reproduce the problem for a couple months myself.
 (But I appreciate all the attention to the weirdness!)